What is a Minister of Religion Visa?

-To ensure that you are allowed to stay in the UK for the full term of your visa, you must show that you are compliant with your conditions of stay.
+To ensure that you are allowed to stay in the UK for the full term of your T2 Minister of Religion visa, you must show that you are compliant with your conditions of stay.

-Some of these roles include bishop, curate, deacon, imam, nun, rabbi, spiritualist, and theologian.
+Some of these roles include bishop, curate, deacon, imam, nun, rabbi, spiritualist, and theologian in a religious organisation.
 Under some circumstances, it is possible to take a second job while in the UK on this visa.

 You may be allowed to take a second job taking up to 20 hours per week of your time, as long as it is in the same profession.
 You can also undertake voluntary work of up to 20 hours per week.

-You may be allowed to study in the UK, but you are not entitled to public funds in the UK (i.e., welfare).
-You will be issued a new certificate of sponsorship if you decide to take a second role.
+You may be allowed to study in the UK, but you are not entitled to public funds in the UK (i.e., welfare) with this visa route.
+You will be issued a new certificate of sponsorship (COS) if you decide to take a second role.

 If your application does not meet the eligibility and suitability requirements for the role of Minister of Religion, your application may be refused.

-If your application is refused, you may be able to apply for an administrative review of your case.
+If your application for the Tier 2 Minister of Religion visa is refused, you may be able to apply for an administrative review of your case.

-If you have made your application in the UK, you may be entitled to lodge an appeal against the decision to refuse your visa extension application, if it is the case that you have no further right to remain in the UK.
+If you have made your Minister of Religion visa application in the UK, you may be entitled to lodge an appeal against the decision to refuse your application to extend your visa, if it is the case that you have no further right to remain in the UK.